 - Who can help me figure out what to do with my life?

 - What kinds of careers are right for me?
 What can I do to find this out?

 - Where can I take a “career test”?

 - What majors are available at the University that match my skills, interests, and values?

-Other great reasons to refer students to the CEC:
+What are other reasons to refer a student to the CEC?

-The Career Exploration Center (CEC) uses assessment tools with undergraduate students in small groups (10-20 students) for the purpose of career exploration.
-These assessments can help students discover their preferences, interests, and skills, and can provide students a starting point for major and career exploration.
-Individual students who would like to take a fee-required assessment should schedule an appointment with a CEC advisor.
+The Career Exploration Center offers a variety of career assessments.
+Career assessment tools can help students learn more about their preferences, interests, and skills, and can provide students a starting point for major and career exploration.